TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-01-how-adding-type-declarations-makes-your-code-dangerous.md

  }
 ```

-If your project has 1000 files, that's:
+If your project has 1000 files, this work requires to:

-* 20 files to go through manually,
+* go through at least 20 files,
 * find only those that miss the declare,
-* and add them one by one.
+* and edit them one by one.

 That might be quite a lot of tedious work, right?

 <br>

-We apply these techniques to PHP project upgrades, so after a few manual rounds, we felt frustrated and made a [Rector rule](https://github.com/rectorphp/rector-src/pull/5849) work for us.
-This rule is now being tested on the dev and will be released sometime next week.
+We apply this technique during PHP project upgrades.
+After a few manual rounds, we felt frustrated and made a [Rector rule](https://github.com/rectorphp/rector-src/pull/5849) work for us.
+This rule is now being tested on the dev branch and will be released sometime next week.

 ```php
 use Rector\TypeDeclaration\Rector\StmtsAwareInterface\IncreaseDeclareStrictTypesRector;